The ransom paid by Jesus Christ for us, for our lives dead in sin, cost Him dearly, it cost Him His life:

 For this, Thou shalt not commit adultery, Thou shalt not kill, Thou shalt not steal, Thou shalt not bear false witness, Thou shalt not covet; and if there be any other commandment, it is briefly comprehended in this saying, namely, Thou shalt love thy neighbour as thyself.
 Love worketh no ill to his neighbour: therefore love is the fulfilling of the law.
 And that, knowing the time, that now it is high time to awake out of sleep: for now is our salvation nearer than when we believed.
 The night is far spent, the day is at hand: let us therefore cast off the works of darkness, and let us put on the armour of light.
 Let us walk honestly, as in the day; not in rioting and drunkenness, not in chambering and wantonness, not in strife and envying.
 But put ye on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof (Romans 13:9-14).

 As I said earlier, the above passage introduces us to the nature of sin.
-The page "What is sin?" discusses the subject more thoroughly.
+The pages "What is sin?" and "Keeping Out The Darkness" discuss the subject more thoroughly.
 Bible verses about "sin of pride", "abominations to God", "depart from evil", and "hell" also teach us about sin.
 To be redeemed from our sins we must be born again by obeying the Gospel of Jesus Christ.
-This redemption will allow us to "put on the Lord Jesus Christ" and spend eternity with Him on the streets of gold (Revelation 21:21).
+This redemption will allow us to "put on the Lord Jesus Christ" and spend eternity with Him on the street of gold (Revelation 21:21).